Ford vows to work with Trump after criticism of Mexico investments

 Last month, Ford Executive Chairman Bill Ford Jr. said he had met with Trump to talk about his extensive criticism of the automaker's investments in Mexico.
 Ford noted the automaker has hired 26,000 and invested $12 billion in the United States since 2011.

-Bill Ford was in India on Wednesday after the company announced it will invest 13 billion rupees ($195 million) over the next five years in a technology and business center in Chennai.
+Bill Ford was in India on Wednesday after the company announced it will invest 13 billion rupees (£156.73 million) over the next five years in a technology and business centre in Chennai.
 Ford said it will hire 3,000 people to staff the facility, which will be operational by early 2019.

 (Reporting by David Shepardson; Editing by Chizu Nomiyama and Jeffrey Benkoe)